cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

-* provide sink registration to a log server. making the sink push protocol part of the API is probably overkill. a class that registers and calls a callback per push is probably enough. it should be possible to configure level or category filters at this point.
+* provide sink registration to a log server. making the sink push protocol part of the API is probably overkill. a class that registers and calls a callback per push is probably enough. it should be possible to configure category filters at this point.

 == server / implementation ==